Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Introduction

-for $\bar\xi$ of (\ref{xibar}).
-This is the perimeter law assumed in the Kibble-Zurek picture, interpreted as a random walk in phase along the circumference in steps of length $\bar\xi$.
-The same analysis would apply to spontaneous superflow in an annular tube of superfluid $^4He$ \cite{zurek1996} but whereas it is difficult to perform such a measurement there, in our case we can measure the flux directly to determine the characteristic correlation length.
+the perimeter law assumed in the Kibble-Zurek picture, interpreted as a random walk in phase along the circumference in steps of length $\bar\xi$.

-To estimate the length scale ${\bar\xi}$ we repeat the Kibble-Zurek argument of \cite{zurek1985,zurek1996}, assuming rapid cooling through a continuous transition, transition temperature $T_c$.
+To estimate the length scale ${\bar\xi}$ we first repeat the Kibble-Zurek argument of Refs.~\cite{zurek1985,zurek1996}, assuming rapid cooling through a continuous transition with transition temperature $T_c$.
 Suppose $\xi (t)$ is the {\it adiabatic} correlation length for $n(x)$ at time $t$, diverging at the transition at $t = 0$ as the temperature $T(t)$ changes $(T(0) = T_c$).
-If the system is initially homogeneous and isotropic the KZ scenario proposes that on approaching the transition the increasing correlation length, originally changing adiabatically, will freeze (the `impulse' regime) at time $t_< < 0$, when $\dot\xi (t_<)\approx c(t_<)$, where $c(t)$ is the relevant causal speed at time $t$.
-After passing through the transition the system will unfreeze into a new adiabatic regime at a time $t_> > 0$ when $|\dot\xi (t_>)|\approx c(t_>)$.
-The correlation length $\bar{\xi}$ that sets the scale for phase change along the ring is
+If the system is initially homogeneous and isotropic, the KZ scenario proposes that on approaching the transition the increasing correlation length, originally changing adiabatically, will freeze (the `impulse' regime) at time $t_< < 0$, when $\dot\xi (t_<)\approx c(t_<)$, where $c(t)$ is the relevant causal speed at time $t$.
+Equivalently, this can be rephrased in terms of critical slowing down~\cite{zurek1985,zurek1996}.

+An alternative approach suggests that, {\it after} passing through the transition, the system will unfreeze into a new adiabatic regime at a time $t_> > 0$ when $|\dot\xi (t_>)|\approx c(t_>)$, and that it is the distance scales here that set the domain size.
+This gives us the same scaling behaviour and, indeed, it was proposed in the early literature that $t_<$ is as good a time as $t_>$ for estimating domain size~\cite{kibble1980,zurek1985}.
+This shift of viewpoint -- that the relevant dynamics for quantitative behaviour occur after the transition rather than before -- is supported by numerical simulations~\cite{antunes2006}.